Best Clinic for Pulmonary Embolism Treatment

 A Pulmonary embolism Thrombolysis is a blood clot that forms in a vein, travels through your blood and lodges in lungs.
 A pulmonary embolism is a medical emergency as a result of out sized embolism or sometimes many repeated smaller ones, will be fatal in a short time.
 Normally, blood flows from the right side of heart to the lungs, where it picks up oxygen.

-A patient may experience High Blood Pressure in lungs, if lung arteries gets blocked by a blood clot.
-As a result, heart pumps tougher than usual.
-When heart is regularly overworked, it may enlarge, and it may eventually fail to perform.
-Thus, a large pulmonary embolism may result to heart stops functioning.
-Fortunately, a possibility of living a pulmonary embolism increases once your physician can diagnose and treat condition quickly.
+A patient may experience High Blood Pressure in the lungs, if lung arteries get blocked by a blood clot.
+As a result, the heart pumps tougher than usual.
+When the heart is regularly overworked, it may enlarge, and it may eventually fail to perform.
+Thus, a large pulmonary embolism may result in heart stops functioning.
+Fortunately, the possibility of living a pulmonary embolism increases once your physician can diagnose and treat the condition quickly.

 The symptoms you feel can depend on the site and size of your blood clot.
 Shortness of breath is the most common symptom.
 Other symptoms include.

 - Chest pain, which might extend into your shoulder, arm, neck, and jaw;

 - Coughing or spitting up blood;

 - Feeling lightheaded or fainting;